Harrah's Entertainment: Caesars and Eldorado merger

+In February 2019, Turner Sports announced an agreement with Caesars to provide sports betting content for its sports news website Bleacher Report, including a dedicated studio at Caesars Palace in Las Vegas.

 On March 17, 2019, it was announced that Caesars Entertainment Corporation and Eldorado Resorts were exploring a merger of the two companies.
 On June 23, 2019, Caesars officially accepted Eldorado's offer, reported to be worth almost $8.6 billion.
 Caesars controlled 53 assets compared to Eldorado's 26.
 After completion of the merger, 5 board members would come from Caesars and 6 would come from Eldorado.
-Shareholders of both companies approved of the merger on November 15, 2019, and it was completed in July 2020.

-Carl Icahn investment, new CEO
+In May 2019, ESPN announced a partnership with Caesars Entertainment, in which it would be the exclusive provider of sports odds across its programming, and ESPN would construct a Las Vegas studio at The Linq devoted to sports betting-oriented programming.

 On April 16, 2019, Caesars announced that Affinity Gaming CEO Anthony Rodio would become the CEO of Caesars within 30 days, replacing Mark Frissora, who announced his intention to step down in November 2018.
 Rodio came recommended by investor Carl Icahn, who owned almost 100 million shares (a 28.5% stake in Caesars as of June 17, 2019) and had reportedly been pushing Caesars to sell the company.

+Shareholders of Caesars and Eldorado approved the merger on November 15, 2019, and it was completed in July 2020.

 Fines and settlements

-In 2015 the US Treasury’s Financial Crimes Enforcement Network (FinCEN) fined Caesars Entertainment’s Las Vegas casino $8 million for failing to properly police transactions for illicit activity.
+In 2015 the US Treasury's Financial Crimes Enforcement Network (FinCEN) fined Caesars Entertainment's Las Vegas casino $8 million for failing to properly police transactions for illicit activity.
 A 2012 IRS examination found Caesars had failed to report to the authorities over 100 incidents involving potential criminal activity.
 The Nevada Gaming Control Board announced a related $1.5 million penalty.

 Caesars Entertainment was censured by the UK's Gambling Commission in 2015 for lax money-laundering controls in at two of its London casinos.
-Caesars entered into a voluntary settlement, agreeing to improve its anti-money laundering processes and making a payment of £875,000 to be used for “socially responsible purposes”.
+Caesars entered into a voluntary settlement, agreeing to improve its anti-money laundering processes and making a payment of £875,000 to be used for "socially responsible purposes".

 In 2020 the UK Gambling Commission fined Caesars Entertainment EMEA a record £13m for failures relating to VIP schemes.
 The failures included allowing a customer to lose £323,000 in 12 months, despite showing signs of gambling addiction.
 Caesars was also found guilty of failing to prevent money laundering, and failing to check the source of funds of someone who bet £3.5m in three months, and a politically exposed person (PEP) who lost £795,000 in just over a year.
 Three senior managers lost their licence to run a gambling business.